 Request for Student-led Proposals in Planetary Habitability

-The Center for Planetary Systems Habitability is pleased to announce a call for student-led proposals in any topic related to planetary habitability including but not limited to pre-biotic chemistry, origin of life, perseverance of life, mass extinctions/biotic crises, planetary dynamics, nutrient pathways, planetary atmospheres, biosignatures, habitable environments, planetary system dynamics, system and galactic hazards, galactic habitability, instrumentation, and planetary mission design.
+Proposals may cover research in any topic related to planetary habitability, broadly defined, including but not limited to pre-biotic chemistry, origin of life, perseverance of life, mass extinctions/biotic crises, planetary dynamics, nutrient pathways, planetary atmospheres, biosignatures, habitable environments, planetary system dynamics, system and galactic hazards, galactic habitability, instrumentation, and planetary mission design.
 Proposals will be reviewed by the CPSH Executive Committee, and so it is important to write to a broad audience and clearly link the subject matter to planetary habitability.

 We welcome proposals for research expenses and student funding support at the graduate or undergraduate level.
 Research expenses must be planned for calendar year 2022.
 Examples of activities commensurate with anticipated funding levels (~$5-20K per selected award) include, but are not limited to:

-URA/GRA salary support (summer or single semesters),
+URA/GRA salary support (summer or single semesters); and/or

-or purchase of equipment for student-led research.
+Purchase of equipment for student-led research.

-a one-page curriculum vitae for the student, and
+A one-page curriculum vitae for the student, and